xhrebi04/example_rn/README.md

 Example React Native app is mobile application used for demonstration purposes.
 For small project like this **Javascript** language was used.
-For larger projects, **Typescript** must also be considered. `.env` file is added to this repository only for demonstration purpose.
+For larger projects, **Typescript** must also be considered. `.env` file is added to this repository only for demonstration purposes.

 # My Tech Stack